 Art and music therapies may help you to express how you are feeling, especially if you are having difficulty talking.
 Drama therapy may help you to come to terms with traumatic events that you may have experienced in the past and which may contribute to your depression.
 Writing about how you are feeling can also be very helpful, and there is no need to share this with anyone if you don’t want to.
 Arts therapies and writing groups may be available through a local group, such as a local Mind.

 Alternative and complementary therapies

-Practitioners of complementary and alternative medicine concern themselves with the person as a whole, and don’t just treat their symptoms.
-They spend more time with you than a GP can.
-Practitioners may offer treatments such as acupuncture, massage, homeopathy and herbal medicine that many people with depression have found helpful.
+Family doctors of complementary and alternative medicine concern themselves with the person as a whole, and don’t just treat their symptoms.
+They spend more time with you than a family doctor can.
+Family doctors may offer treatments such as acupuncture, massage, homeopathy and herbal medicine that many people with depression have found helpful.
 St John’s wort is one of the herbal remedies that many people find helpful, and may help to lift your mood.
 However, you should not take St John’s wort if you are taking prescription antidepressants.
 If you are taking any other medication you should seek advice from a pharmacist before adding St John’s wort, because it interferes with the effects of many other medicines.

 What if my depression is worse, or won’t go away?

 Your doctor may refer you to a specialist mental health professional, such as a psychiatrist, psychologist or mental health nurse, who can review your treatment so far.
 They may suggest a different medication, or a combination of drugs with other treatments.